SSC CHSL exam 2018: Things that are not going to change

 • Exam Date of CHSL 2017 Tier – III: Not intimated

 It is observed that SSC has not introduced any policy regarding this in the last few years.
 It has examination centres as per the regions and SSC reserves rights for allocating exam centres.
 Now, you may be thinking that how SSC allocates exam centres.
 So, let us find out: -

 i.
 State will be the same as you fill in the online form.
 However, sub-centre is allocated as per the hall/ticket number.
 In case, if there are a large number of candidates in comparison to the available capacity, then such candidates are shifted to the nearest sub-centre.

 ii.
 Women and physically challenged candidates are exempted/ relaxed.
 They usually get the desired/filled examination centre.

-The age limit determined by SSC for most of the posts are between 18-27 years and generally not exceeding to 30 years.
+The age limit determined by SSC for most of the posts is between 18-27 years and generally not exceeding to 30 years.
 This criteria must be fulfilled by every candidate except the reserved category i.e. SC/ST/OBC/ physically challenged candidates.
-The age will be calculated from the high school mark sheet.
+The age will be considered for eligibility to appear in the exam will be as per the high school mark sheet.

 Educational eligibility criteria

 The minimum eligibility criteria for SSC CHSL exam is higher secondary (10+2) from the state recognized school as on the examination date.
 If any candidate is found not to have fulfilled these criteria, then his candidature will be subjected to cancellation.